akshaykhadse/DigitalCognitionBook/_sections/pt2ch01sec03.md

 $$L(\theta \mid O)=f(O \mid \theta)$$

-Our use of the pdf instead of actual probability intutuively makes sense because if we compare probabilities of getting a small set of outcome e.g.
+Our use of the pdf instead of actual probability intuitively makes sense because if we compare probabilities of getting a small set of outcome e.g.
 $$P(300 \leq O \leq 301 \mid \theta)$$ instead of a particular outcome e.g.
 $$P(O = 300 \mid \theta)$$, then we can see that the probabilities are